 On the other hand, some online services and desktop utilities cannot decrypt PDF files encrypted with Acrobat X and later use the latest 256-bit AES encryption.
 You just need to follow these three quick and easy steps to remove PDF password security restrictions on printing, editing, and copying:

 Step 1: Download, install, and run the program on your PC or Mac

 First, download and install the program called PDF Password Remover on your computer.
 Click here to download the program for your Windows PC or simply visit this website: http://www.mypdfsolutions.com/ to download the program for Windows or Mac OS.
 After downloading the program just follow the on-screen instructions to install it to your computer.
 It shouldn’t take too long to download and install.
 Launch the program after the installation is complete.

-Now, click the button labeled “Add Files” to import the password protected PDF file.
-You can also drag and drop the secured PDF files over to the program in order to import.
+Now, click the button labeled “Add Files” to import the password-protected PDF file.
+You can also drag and drop the secured PDF files over to the program in order to import them.

-Step 3: Choose the destination folder and click “Start” button
+Step 3: Choose the destination folder and click the “Start” button

-Finally, select the destination folder and click “Start” button to remove the password from your PDF document.
-The unlocked file will be saved in the destination folder and you’ll be able to copy, print, edit this PDF and also extract text and images from this PDF.
+Finally, select the destination folder and click the “Start” button to remove the password from your PDF document.
+The unlocked file will be saved in the destination folder and you’ll be able to copy, print, edit this PDF, and extract text and images from this PDF.

-Tip: You can also use this utility to remove known open/user password from your PDF document so that you don’t have to enter the password every time you open your PDF file.
-So this tool can be used to remove user/open password from utility bills, bank or credit card statements and other similar PDF documents.
+Tip: You can also use this utility to remove known open/user passwords from your PDF document so that you don’t have to enter the password every time you open your PDF file.
+This tool can be used to remove user/open passwords from utility bills, bank or credit card statements, and other similar PDF documents.

 Method 2: Use Google Drive to Remove PDF Password Security by Converting Your PDF to Word Document